New Hampshire

 Voter ID Requirements

-If you are already registered to vote in Utah, you must have:
+If you are voting in person and are already registered to vote in Utah, you must have:

 ONE primary form of ID that is valid (not expired), has your name, and has your photograph.
 These types of IDs include: